The 13 Hallmarks of an Exceptional Startup Founder

 The best founders are willing to jump on the phone, chat, or email with a client, even one that is not paying them.
 They understand the importance of feedback both in the early days, and as the product matures.

 In those early days, they’ll respond to inquiries on their help desk pretty much any time, day or night.
 And they’ll happily take on sales and customer support work, too.
-They don’t consider any task below their pay grade, but they also recognize when it’s time to hire, and when they’ve hit the limit of their knowledge and skills.
+They don’t consider any task below their pay grade, but they also recognize when it’s time to hire, and when they’ve hit the limit of their knowledge and skill set.

 As the business grows, they keep asking questions, and they’re still constantly checking in with their customers, team, and peers to validate ideas because they know they’ll never know it all.